vtmattedi/fullstackAws/readme.md

 The authentication method used on this project are based on two steps:

 * a JWT access token using the `Bearer` header, used on every request to the server.
-* a JWT refresh token, used to log in, log out, delete account and get a new refresh token.
+* a JWT refresh token, used to log in, log out, delete account and get a new access token.

 The token contains only the user ID (uid) for whom it was issued.

 ### 🔓Authorization Logic:

-* At login or after sign up, the user is issued a access token and a cookie is set with a refresh token (httponly, secure).
+* At login or after sign up, the user is issued an access token and a cookie is set with a refresh token (httponly, secure).
-* The user must provide the acess token on every api call using the 'Bearer' header, but there is no need to send the refresh token cookie.
+* The user must provide the access token on every api call using the 'Bearer' header, but there is no need to send the refresh token cookie.
+* The access token is set to be only 15 seconds.
 * The user can solicitate a new access token using the refresh token cookie.
 * For logout/delete account the user must provide the cookie.
 * Once the user logs out the refresh token is invalidated.
 If the user chooses to logout from everywhere, the application invalidates all refresh tokens issued to that account.